codeship/screencast-storyboards/storyboards/django-github-dotcloud.md

 ![dotcloud.yml][screenshot-dotcloud-yml]

 Dotcloud also needs a `wsgi.py` file in the root directory of our application.
-I just copied the content from [the Dotcloud Django documentation page](http://docs.dotcloud.com/tutorials/python/django/#wsgi-py) and changed the app name to "codefish".
+I just copy the content from [the Dotcloud Django documentation page](http://docs.dotcloud.com/tutorials/python/django/#wsgi-py)

+![Dotcloud Django documentation page][screenshot-deployment-documentation-page]

+and change the app name to "codefish".

 ![Dotcloud wsgi.py][screenshot-dotcloud-wsgi-py]